kise-ryota-star/Web3BaseTrove/README.md

      ```

 3. You need to have [pnpm](https://pnpm.io/installation) package manager installed as the project's dependency is managed using pnpm.
+4. Have Make installed, so you can run execute some commands faster and easier to test your application with the local anvil blockchain.

 ### Local development